We care about the future of ag.

 In advanced development, we have pioneered shelf stable probiotics that significantly reduce induction time.

 By concentrating on developing technology that radically reduces induction time from grass to grain, ProAgni makes it possible to immediately increase weight gain in livestock, and optimize feed utilisation.
 All this, without the use of antibiotics or ionophores.
-Commercial trials are currently in planning for later in 2020 .
+A trial with the Department of Agriculture and Fisheries Queensland (DAFQ) was completed in July of 2022 with excellent results.
+The final paper is being drafted and will be released later this year.

 Watch this space for further exciting news on our probiotic delivery technologies.